Home » Money Management » A Closer Look at Health Care Fees

 If you have ever walked out of a hospital and wondered why you have to pay thousands of dollars for a simple procedure, you are not alone.
 The costs of health care in the United States have never been higher.
 There are a number of factors that go into the cost inflation ranging from administrative to external influences.

-There’s a Lot of Tests
+There’s a lot of Tests

 The Big Book Of Markups

-Every hospital in the country uses a system for charging patients based off a filing system that is decades old.
+Every hospital in the country uses a system for charging patients based on a filing system that is decades old.
 Each filing system is different, but the vast majority originated on a single decision made not by a doctor or a supplier but by an accountant within the hospital.
 These figures are increased annually to account for inflation, yet are tremendously lucrative.
 A single gauze pad, for instance, may cost seven dollars, while an aspirin may cost twenty dollars.
 These markups all add up quickly since there is no accountability for price increases and almost never price decreases, even if a hospital can get the products for less cost.

 Non-Profit No Longer Applies

 While everyone believes that much of the money that goes into a hospital pays the salaries of doctors, this is only part of the truth.
-While a surgeon may command nearly a million dollar salary, this can pale in comparison to the hospital administrator or CEO, who can earn several million dollars annually.
+While a surgeon may command nearly a million-dollar salary, this can pale in comparison to the hospital administrator or CEO, who can earn several million dollars annually.
 Most of this is based on a bonus system of how much money they can bring in.
 A prime example, recently in the news was Michelle Obama’s $316,962 salary to handle “community affairs” for the University of Chicago Medical Center.
 Since many hospitals are non-profit, they are able to avoid a large amount of taxation while still raking in huge profits.

 Insurance Is Willing to Play Along